Skip to main content Skip to local navigation

 Click here to send email

 Sarah completed her Research LLM program at Osgoode Hall Law School in June 2025.
-She is now in the process of setting up an independent consultancy for advice, writing and research on protecting civilians in situations of severe violence.
-The consultancy will provide advice/insights on humanitarian, international law and political issues (global and national of context) vis-a-vis protecting civilians in violent settings.
+She runs an advisory and research consultancy on the law, policy and practice of protecting civilians and displaced populations in violent settings.

 Prior to returning to academia, Sarah worked for over 12 years with the United Nations High Commissioner for Refugees (UNHCR) as a senior protection officer and senior cluster coordinator.
-In her work she supported the development of protection policies for UN/NGO humanitarian country teams; assisted governments with the development of legislation and policy related to internally displaced persons (IDP); designed capacity-building programs on international protection and displacement for armed actors and civil society; developed protection monitoring systems for response and advocacy; and coordinated UN/NGO actors on inter-agency protection platforms.
-Her last position was as head of office in Northern Somalia, she managed a multifaceted program for various displaced populations.
+She supported the development of protection policies for UN/NGO humanitarian and country teams; assisted governments with the development of legislation and policy; designed capacity-building programs on international protection; developed protection monitoring systems for data collection, response and advocacy; and coordinated UN/NGO actors on inter-agency protection platforms; and contributed to global legal and operational doctrines.
+Her last position was as head of office in Somaliland, managing a multifaceted program of health/livelihoods/NFI & cash/education and protection services.

 She has also worked with Oxfam, CAFOD UK, and the Pearson Peacekeeping Centre.
-At Pearson, she facilitated integrated training courses for NATO/ISAF and UN Mission senior commanders in Canada and Germany.
+At Pearson, she was a course facilitator for NATO/ISAF and UN Mission senior commanders, in Canada and Germany.

-Sarah’s has worked in multiple crisis contexts including, Afghanistan, Libya, Myanmar, Somalia, Sudan and Syria.
-She has also worked at UNHCR Headquarters in Geneva at the Global Protection Cluster covering various internal displacement situations, such as those in the Central African Republic, Colombia, Iraq, and the Philippines.
+Sarah has worked in crisis contexts in Africa Asia and Europe, including, Afghanistan, Libya, Myanmar, Somalia (and Yemen Situation), Sudan and Syria.
+She has also worked at UNHCR Headquarters in Geneva at the Global Protection Cluster covering contexts such as, Democratic Republic of Congo, Iraq, Israel/Occupied Palestinian Territories and Ukraine.

 Research Keywords